-The SMAGs in this community helped to set up emergency savings schemes and food banks.
+In some districts of Zambia (i.e. MAMaZ and MORE MAMaZ intervention districts) SMAGs helped to set up emergency savings schemes and food banks.
 The idea was that these would help to reduce the delays that prevented pregnant women from going for a facility delivery.

 We will discuss how we can revitalise these systems - and expand them so that they support medical emergencies that involve children.
+Where these systems do not exist, we will discuss how we can set them up.